Improve Preventive Task Force Recommendations, Preserve Access to Prostate Cancer Screening

 In recent years, the USPSTF has issued controversial ratings on a variety of health care services, including routine breast cancer screening, skin cancer screenings, and dementia screening in older Americans.
 Urologists were specifically concerned with its 2012 recommendation against prostate-specific antigen (PSA) based screening for prostate cancer for all men, regardless of risk.

 On April 11, 2017, however, the USPSTF released an updated draft recommendation statement upgrading the recommendation grade for prostate cancer screening in men ages 55 to 69, thereby recognizing that the decision to screen for prostate cancer should be based on an individualized approached after discussion with a physician about the potential benefits and harms of screening.
 But while urologists were pleased with the revised recommendation for men ages 55 to 69, they were disappointed in its failure to upgrade its recommendation for men age 70 and over.

 Urologists Urge the Support of the USPSTF Transparency and Accountability Act

 Even though the USPSTF recommendation for prostate cancer is evolving, the fundamental issues with the Task Force still remain.
 The USPSTF Transparency and Accountability Act is thus crucial to the urologic community and the health of our patients.

-Clinical urologists urge all members of Congress to cosponsor H.R.
-539 and help support a man’s right to be tested for prostate cancer — and to have his insurance pay for it — if he decides to do so following a detailed conversation with his urologist about the benefits and harms.
+Clinical urologists urge all members of Congress legislation to reform USPSTF processes and support a man's right to be tested for prostate cancer — and to have his insurance pay for it — if he decides to do so following a detailed conversation with his urologist about the benefits and harms.